Frid Ingulstad

-Life and career
+Career

-Ingulstad was born in Oslo.
-She worked for Fred.
+Ingulstad worked for Fred.
 Olsen Airtransport as a stenographer and then as a flight attendant, then on the Norwegian America Line ship Idefjord as a radio telegrapher, before becoming a full-time writer in 1990.
 Her first book, Hva livet gir deg, Camilla, was published in 1965; a travel book had been previously rejected.

-She is best known for her novel series, in particular Sønnavind, a series of historical novels set among factory workers along the Akerselva; beginning in the early 20th century with the first book, published in 2005, in 2020 the series reached 100 books with Velkommen hjem, set in 1959.
-Other series by her are Kongsdøtrene (the first book of which, Ingegjerd, was her 140th book, in 2007), Ildkorset, and Ingebjørg Olavsdatter.
-She has also written children's books, both fiction and non-fiction, and a biography of Betzy Kjelsberg, Betzy.
-Fortellingen om en norsk foregangskvinne (2015).
+In 1998, Ingulstad began writing the Kongsdøtrene series, which would span 15 books and conclude in 2007.
+That same year, she also began writing the Królowe Wikingów series, which contained six novels.
+In 2003, she began writing the Ingebjørg Olavsdatter series, which concluded in 2018 and contained 14 novels.
+She was perhaps best known for her novel series, Sønnavind, a series of historical novels set among factory workers along the Akerselva.
+It was released in 2005.
+In 2020, she wrote the 100th book of the series with Velkommen hjem, set in 1959.
+The series would conclude in 2024 with 124 novels total.